 Fig 19 identifies the potential location of SSAANGs and green links in the area, including existing GI corridors.
 This is an indicative plan, the exact shape and positioning of the SSAANG and the precise location of the new green links may be amended during the planning of each SSGA development.
+The interpretation boards indicated on Figure 19 are indicative and the position and number of boards will be considered through detailed planning applications.

-Due to the important role that SSAANGS play in providing alternative naturalised greenspace for dogs to exercise it is crucial that they are fit for purpose to ensure they are attractive to the user.
-Appendix 4 provides further detail on SSAANG requirements.
+Due to the important role that SSAANGs play in providing alternative naturalised greenspace for dogs to exercise it is crucial that they are fit for purpose to ensure they are attractive to the user.
+Appendix 3 provides further detail on SSAANG requirements.

-The role of SSAANGS at SSGA is to provide alternative green space to divert people away from the nearby SPA and SAC on the coast.
-SSAANGS are intended to provide mitigation for the potential impact of residential development on the SPA by preventing an increase in visitor pressure on the SPA/SAC.
+The role of SSAANGs at SSGA is to provide alternative green space to divert people away from the nearby SPA and SAC on the coast.
+SSAANGs are intended to provide mitigation for the potential impact of residential development on the SPA by preventing an increase in visitor pressure on the SPA/SAC.